 Most climbers attempt to reach Stok Kangri base camp in 2-3 days from Stok Village.
 This does not leave much time for acclimatisation, making a tough climb even tougher!

-Our group was instead taking an 7 day trek to base camp leaving more time for acclimatisation and more time to enjoy the beautiful surroundings.
+Our group was instead taking a 7-day trek to base camp leaving more time for acclimatisation and more time to enjoy the beautiful surroundings.
 This also meant that we were on a really quiet trail.
 We only passed 3 hikers on our way to base camp.

 Our trek began in a teeny tiny village (basically a farm) called Choksi.
 We walked through the valley, heading further into the mountains.